Visiting Whipsnade Zoo With Young Children

 Eating at the Zoo

-The main restaurant (Wild Bite) serves hot and cold food and there are lots of smaller concessions around the zoo selling drinks and snacks.
+The main restaurant (Base Camp) serves hot and cold food and there are lots of smaller concessions around the zoo selling drinks and snacks.
 Some of these are only open on busier days.
 A picnic is a great way to save money and there are picnic tables (next to the Butterfly House), benches and plenty of grassy areas you can eat on.
 You are asked not to eat your own food in the cafes and soft play.

 Toilets

 There are 7 main toilets blocks around the zoo most of which have nappy changing facilities.
 3 of the toilet blocks are close together: at the entrance, next to the Discovery Centre and in the Butterfly House leaving big gaps between the others which could cause some interesting moments for those with urgent bladder emptying need (I'm thinking children and pregnant ladies).
-The nearest toilets to the play area are outside the Wild Bite restaurant, there are also toilets in the soft play, but after the barrier so they may be reluctant to let you through if you aren’t booked on to the current session.
+The nearest toilets to the play area are outside the Base Camp restaurant, there are also toilets in the soft play, but after the barrier so they may be reluctant to let you through if you aren’t booked on to the current session.

 One of the penguin pools with penguins waddling around.
 The penguins have a wonderful view of the lakes and hills in the background